MateuszFido/LCMSpector/README.md

 <a name="description"/>

 # 🔍 Description
-LCMSpector is an open-source application for analyzing targeted mass spectrometry data.
+LCMSpector (pronunciation: "el-see-em-spector" or "el-see-inspector") is an open-source application for analyzing targeted mass spectrometry data.

 It allows you to process raw mass spectrometry and/or chromatography files and look for a set of compounds or peaks, trace their intensities, graph and export them (also the raw data), check with databases via MS/MS, and quantify using calibration standards.